-► The Chilean Executive Power and the Senate agreed to a revised tax reform bill that would allow the Government to increase revenue to fund its new social agenda aimed at improving social security and health.
+The Chilean Executive Power and the Senate agreed to a revised tax reform bill that would allow the Government to increase revenue to fund its new social agenda aimed at improving social security and health.
 The revised tax reform would impose a 35% tax rate on dividends distributed to residents in tax treaty jurisdictions, and a 44.45% tax rate on dividends distributed to residents in non-tax-treaty jurisdictions.
 The revised tax reform bill also would gradually prohibit Chilean holding companies in a tax loss position from claiming a refund for the corporate taxes paid by local subsidiaries remitting dividends.
-The revised tax reform bill is still awaiting approval from the Senate.
+It also would establish a new tax bracket (40%) for high-income individuals (currently the highest marginal rate is 35%) and a surcharge tax ranging from 0.075 to 0.275% for real property valued over approximately USD 1 million.
+The Senate approved the revised tax reform bill on 16 January 2020.
 For more information on the tax reform, see Tax Alerts 2018-1710 and 2019-2060.